Svyyyaaat/DevOpsDudeBot/README.md

 The bot can reply slowly, since the model is PEFT fine-tuned.
 With more resources and the given notebook it is possible to train the model the classic way, making it faster and perhaps smarter about the topic it talks about.

 # Why T5-based model?
 Because it's light enough to run on my computer and performs better than GPT-2 based models.
 If I had more resources I would choose a Llama-based model, like one of the Saigas.
+Not Falcon, as there's no Falcon fine-tuned for Russian language.